comaniac/latex-proj-tool/README.md

 # Latex Flatter
 Flatten a Latex project to a single .tex file.
+This is useful if you want to use latexdiff or other Latex tools that require a single .tex file.

-This is mainly inspired by this post: http://dropbearcode.blogspot.com/2011/09/multiple-file-latex-diff.html
+This is mainly inspired by
+this post: http://dropbearcode.blogspot.com/2011/09/multiple-file-latex-diff.html

 ## Usage